Innovation Office - people looking at sticky notes on a whiteboard

 Vicky Pridgen

 Vicky helps City staff better understand the needs and experiences of residents to design more impactful programs and services.
 She brings over a decade of community engagement, social impact, and service design savvy to the role.
 Prior to joining the Innovation Office, Vicky worked as a performance auditor for the Office of the City Auditor and a neighborhood liaison at Austin Code Department.
+Before joining the City, she formerly worked in various communications roles at The University of Texas at Austin and managed a startup co-working space whose mission was to support women and diverse entrepreneurs.
+Vicky is a returned Peace Corps Volunteer with service in Niger and Madagascar.
 She earned a Bachelor of Arts in Cognitive Sciences from Rice University and a certificate in Interaction Design and Social Entrepreneurship from Austin Center for Design.